NLnetLabs/krill/doc/development/06_ca_manager.md

     // Key life cycle
     KeyRollPendingKeyAdded {
         // A pending key is added to an existing resource class in order to initiate
         // a key roll.
-Note that there will be a separate 'CertifcateRequested' event for
+Note that there will be a separate 'CertificateRequested' event for
         // this key.
         resource_class_name: ResourceClassName,
         pending_key_id: KeyIdentifier,